Job-Match-UH/job-match-uh.github.io/index.md

 ## Community Feedback
 We asked five UH community members for their opinions on our app.
 Here's what they had to say:

-#### Leititia said,
+#### Leititia Le, Pre-Pharmaceutical said,
   *"The app's font is basic.
 Visually, the design could use more pictures, more color, and more styling.
-The signup process felt incomplete and was not user friendly, needed to be easier."*
+The signup process felt incomplete and was not user friendly.
+Could not find the edit page without some help.
+For the profile you could include additional options such as skills and accolades.
+A job search bar at the top of the page might be a nice inclusion to search for specific companies or locations with the ability to filter differences between each.
+Also an inbox/messages area where you can send & receive drafts would be a nice touch."*

 #### Alysha Leano, Information Security and Assurance, said,
   *"I like this app.
 It did its job in matching the user to job suggestions so that in it of itself is a success.
 The program ask for a sufficient amount of information from the user in order to match them properly to potential employees.
 Everything but the interests seem a bit “unnecessary” in this elementary step of matching strictly to interests however.
 What is the rest of my information used for?